jasonpatrickellykrause/istio-training/labs/2-observability.md

 >This Grafana installation is not intended for running in production, as it's not tuned for performance or security.

 Kubernetes deploys Grafana in the `istio-system` namespace.
-To access Grafana, we can use the `istioctl dashboard` command:
+To access Grafana, we can use the `dashboard` command:

 ```bash
 $ getistio istioctl dashboard grafana